rue/giraffe/doc/README.markdown

   - History
   - Diffs
   - Searching
 - Allows exposing only a subdirectory of the Git repository.
   - Serve directly from $PROJECT/doc without exporting or submodules.
 - Minimal configuration.
 - User authentication through HTTP basic.
 (See Configuration.)
+- Restrict pages to files with a given extension.
+- Pages may reside in subdirectories of the wiki root.

  Configuration
 ---------------

 See config.yml.sample for information.
-The configuration file to be used can be given using GITWIKI_CONF.
+The configuration file to be used can be given using the `-f` option.

  Running